 - Crew should provide their own PPEs when they are available without taking them from medical workers or other essential services, production should provide backups.

-- N95 masks are better, but surgical masks provide protection
+- Masks -- N95 masks are better, but surgical masks provide protection as do cloth coverings.

 - Latex gloves

 - Crews could change out of their “on set” clothes before returning to personal vehicles, homes, etc.